Podcastindex-org/podcast-namespace/README.md

 (optional | multiple)

 This element is used to define the location of an audio or video file to be used as a trailer for the entire podcast or a specific season.
 There can be more than one trailer present in the channel of the feed.
 If there is more than one listed, the most recent one according to it's `pubdate` should be chosen by default within podcast apps.
 If the `season` attribute is present, then the `<podcast:season>` element it references must also be present within the feed.
+This element is basically just like an `<enclosure>` with the extra `pubdate` and `season` attributes added.

+- `url` (required) This is a url that points to the audio or video file to be played.
 - `pubdate` (required) The date the trailer was published.
-- `url` (required) This is a url that points to the audio or video file to be played.
 - `length` (recommended) The length of the file in bytes.
 - `type` (recommended) The mime type of the file.
 - `season` (optional) If this attribute is present it specifies that this trailer is for a particular season number.